 The JSS Evaluation included examination of participant outcomes and other areas that would inform continuous program improvement.
 A focus of the evaluation is on efforts toward the long-term goal of JSS and all of the AEOP to increase and diversify the future pool of talent capable of contributing to the nation's scientific and technological progress.
 Thus, it is important to consider how JSS is marketed and ultimately recruits student participants, the factors that motivate students to participate in JSS, participants' perceptions of and satisfaction with activities, what value participants place on program activities, and what recommendations participants have for program improvement.
-The evaluation also collected data about participant perspectives on program processes, resources, and activities for the purpose of recommending improvements as the program moves forward.
+The evaluation also collected data about participant perspectives on program moves forward.

 Findings are presented in alignment with the three AEOP priorities.
-The findings presented herein include several components related to AEOP and program objectives, including impacts on students' STEM competencies (e.g., knowledge and skills), STEM identity and confidence, interest in and intent for future STEM engagement (e.g., further education, careers), attitudes toward research, and their knowledge of and interest in participating in additional AEOP opportunities.
-STEM competencies are necessary for a STEM-literate citizenry and include foundational knowledge, skills, and abilities in STEM, as well as the confidence to apply them appropriately.
-STEM competencies are important not only for those engaging in STEM enterprises, but also for all members of society as critical consumers of information and effective decision makers in a world that is heavily reliant on STEM.
-The evaluation of JSS measured students' self-reported gains in STEM competencies and engagement in opportunities intended to develop what are considered to be critical STEM skills in the 21st Century-collaboration and teamwork.
+The findings presented herein include several components related to AEOP and program objectives, including impacts on students' STEM competencies (e.g., knowledge and skills), STEM identity and confidence, interest in and intent for future STEM engagement (e.g., further education, careers), attitudes toward research, and their knowledge of and interest in participating in additional AEOP opportunities.2 STEM competencies are necessary for a STEM-literate citizenry and include foundational knowledge, skills, and abilities in STEM, as well as the confidence to apply them appropriately.
+STEM competencies are important not only for